 Atlantic mackerel habitats

-- Atlantic mackerel are found in the western Atlantic Ocean from Canada down to the eastern coast of the United States to North Carolina.
+- They are found in the western Atlantic Ocean from Canada down to the eastern coast of the United States to North Carolina.
 In the eastern Atlantic Ocean, they are found from Iceland and Norway and south to Mauritania.

-- Atlantic mackerel are also found in the Baltic, Mediterranean and Black Seas.
+- They are also found in the Baltic, Mediterranean and Black Seas.

-- Atlantic mackerel can be found in deeper waters from the surface dow to 660 feet deep.
+- They can be found in deeper waters from the surface dow to 660 feet deep.
 They prefer water above 40 degrees Fahrenheit.

 Pacific chub mackerel habitats

-- Pacific chub mackerel are found in the Pacific Ocean from southeastern Alaska to the coast of California and down south to central Mexico.
+- They are found in the Pacific Ocean from southeastern Alaska to the coast of California and down south to central Mexico.
 In the summer they can be found more north near the western coastline of Washington State.

-- Pacific chub mackerel can be found in shallow waters to 1,000 feet deep.
+- They can be found in shallow waters to 1,000 feet deep.
 They prefer water between 50 and 72 degrees Fahrenheit.

-Atlantic mackerel and Pacific chub are found in different waters.
-Atlantic mackerel are found in the Atlantic Ocean, and Pacific chub mackerel are found in the Pacific Ocean.
-They can both be found in Mexico and The United States but on different coastlines of each country.
+Both mackerel are found in different waters.
+They can both be found in Mexico and The United States but on different coastlines and oceans of each country.

 - The western coastline of The United States.